litprog/litprog/lit_v3/11_overview.md

     Although the final invocation of `fib_example.py` has a non-zero exit status, the session nontheless has an exit status of `0`.
 This is because python3 is invoced by a bash process, which does not propagate the exit status of a command by default.
 If we wanted to propagate the exit status we could use [`set -e` / `set -o errexit`][href_explainsh_errexit].

-### Make Directive
+### The `lp_make` Directive

 So far every process was independent of every other.
 In principle the process could have been executed in any order, or indeed concurrently to each other.
-Their dependencies on code blocks are explicitly declared by the `lp_add` directives inside of each `lp_run` block.
+Dependencies on code blocks are explicitly declared by the `lp_include` directives inside of each `lp_exec` block.

     ```bash
     # lp_make: examples/fib_cli_compat.py